 • 1 Hour before: Preheat oven to 325°F and remove rest of the kit components from the refrigerator to allow to come to room temperature.

-• 30-45 Minutes before: Place Brisket, Roasted Cauliflower Sprouts & Carrots, and Smashed Red Potatoes in oven.
+• 30-45 Minutes before: Remove plastic lids and loosely cover with foil, then place Brisket, Roasted Cauliflower Sprouts, and Smashed Red Potatoes in oven.

 COOKED TURKEY, HAM & BRISKET